-An operator should complete the relevant Prescribed Services Worksheet to determine if they are providing prescribed services in any of the six service areas described in the Community Care and Assisted Living Regulation.
-If an operator is or intends to provide one or two prescribed services, they are required to register their residence.
+An applicant should complete the Prescribed Services Worksheet to determine if they are providing prescribed services in any of the six service areas described in the Community Care and Assisted Living Regulation.
+If an applicant is or intends to provide one or two prescribed services, they are required to register their residence.
 A residence providing more than three prescribed services cannot be registered as an assisted living residence as community care facility licence may be required.
 See Residential Care Facilities

 - Required Documentation Checklist (HLTH 1624) (PDF, 100KB)

-In addition to the completed application form, an operator must also provide copies of information and/or documents as set out in the relevant health and safety standards:
+In addition to the completed application form, an applicant must also provide copies of information and/or documents as set out in the relevant health and safety standards: